tzouv/Microcontrollers_Lab1/README.md

 ### Lab Description: ###

   In the first lab of the course we got familiar with the use of assembly in ARM microcontrollers and we wrote some code at it using Keil's tools.
 More specifically, at first we've been told to implement a basic main() routine in C language in which we should provide with dynamical way the alpharithmetic which will be controlled with the help of UART.
 Next step was to implement an assembly routine which would compute a hash from a string of characters that the user has given based on some assumptions.
-After that we had to implement another assembly routine which would compute the onedigit of the hash and its factional, while later it will store its value in memory and will return it in main.The hash will be calculated by the below ***lookup_table***.
+After that we had to implement another assembly routine which would compute the onedigit of the hash and its factorial, while later it will store its value in memory and will return it in main.The hash will be calculated by the below ***lookup_table***.

 ### lookup_table ###